 The Minnesota Wild established a cache of young players and prospects, and have supplemented it with star additions during the past couple of years.

 Minnesota's process of building toward championship contender status has been gradual, but the Wild might be almost there.
-They've reached the top end of the NHL's middle, securing a playoff berth in two straight seasons and winning a round in 2014.
+The club reached the top end of the NHL's middle, securing a playoff berth in two straight seasons and winning a round in 2014.

 The next step forward is into the League's elite, but that might be more difficult than the previous upward movement.
 There are still questions about the back end of the defense corps, and especially about who is going to be the goaltender.